+All strategies are comprised primarily of ETFs.
+The core of the strategies typically uses ETFs that mimic the performance of the desired index for each asset class utilized.
+The strategies that include an element of income can hold a material portion of their bond exposures in target maturity ETFs in the form of bond ladders.
+These vary in length and duration according to the respective strategy.
+Tax-exempt versions of the strategies with income as an element use ETFs consisting of municipal bonds for their fixed income allocations.
 Where appropriate, specialized ETFs are incorporated to overweight or underweight particular elements.
-These can be in the form of sectors, industries, and/or factors for U.S. equity exposures, regions, countries, and/or sectors for international equity exposures, and duration, sector, and/or defined maturity ETFs for bond exposures.
+These can be in the form of sectors, industries, and/or factors for U.S. equity exposures, regions, countries, and/or sectors for international equity exposures, and duration, sector, and/or target maturity and target duration ETFs for bond exposures.
 In each instance where specialized ETFs are employed, the AAC seeks to ensure that they are in accordance with the desired positioning for the forecasted economic environment and assist in either enhancing opportunities or reducing risk.